Fraunhofer-AISEC/codyze-evaluator/assumptions/concept.md

 ### Assumptions on Program Semantics

-*ConceptPlacementAssumption*, *ExhaustivEnumerationAssumption*, ...
+*ConceptPlacementAssumption*, *ExhaustiveEnumerationAssumption*, ...

-An assumption that we correctly caputed a program semantic, e.g. logging of data, crossing system boundaries, file operations.
+An assumption that we correctly captured a program semantic, e.g. logging of data, crossing system boundaries, file operations.

  - When we place concepts in the graph, we assume that we correctly identified all necessary places.
  - When we check for white and blacklists in a query, we assume that these lists are complete.